Mobile dating: Drawbacks

 Some avoid these services for fear that the technology could be used to electronically harass users.
 Another issue is "asymmetry of interests", i.e. an attractive user receives excessive attention from other users and leaves, which may result in deterioration of membership.
 At the 2012 iDate Mobile Dating Conference, the first ever consumer focus group for mobile dating apps unanimously reiterated the same complaints from years prior.

 All participants had some concerns about risk.
 These concerns varied between participants and included physical, emotional and sexual risks, the risk of being scammed, the risk of encountering dangerous and dodgy people, the risk of pregnancy, risks to family and the risk of lies and deceit.
 To counter these risks, participants undertook various activities that made use of the technological resources available to them and also assessed how others did or did not use technology.

 An issue amplified by dating apps is a phenomenon known as 'ghosting', whereby one party in a relationship cuts off all communication with the other party without warning or explanation.
 Ghosting poses a serious problem for dating apps as it can lead to users deleting the apps.
-For this reason companies like Bumble and Badoo are cracking down on the practice with new features that make it easier for users to end chat conversations more politely.
+For this reason, Bumble and Badoo added features that make it easier for users to end chat conversations more politely.

 Entering a different era with many technological advancements a "technosexual era", we also enter a different era of dating more "sexualized".